atlhawksfanatic/NBA-BY-LAWS/docs/03-bylaws.md

 ### Waiver Period

-If the Commissioner or the Commissioner's designee distributes notice of request for waiver, any members wishing to claim rights to the Player shall do so by giving notice by telephone and in a Writing of such claim to the Commissioner or the Commissioner's designee within forty-eight (48) hours after the time of such notice.
+If the Commissioner or the Commissioner's designee distributes notice of request for waiver, any Members wishing to claim rights to the Player shall do so by giving notice by telephone and in a Writing of such claim to the Commissioner or the Commissioner's designee within forty-eight (48) hours after the time of such notice.
 A Team may not withdraw a claim to the rights to a Player on waivers.
 Notwithstanding Article 40 of the NBA Constitution, Saturdays, Sundays and legal holidays shall be included when computing the above-referenced waiver period.

-### Waiver Preferences
+### Waiver Preferences.

 (a) In the event that more than one (1) Member shall have claimed the rights to a Player placed on waivers, the claiming Member with the lowest team standing at the time the waiver was requested shall be entitled to acquire the rights to such Player.
 If the request for waiver shall occur after the last day of the Season and before 11:59 p.m. eastern time on the following November 30, the standings at the close of the previous Season shall govern.
 (b) If the winning percentage of two (2) or more claiming Teams are the same, then the tie shall be determined, if possible, on the basis of the Regular Season Games between the two (2) or more Teams during the current Season or, if the waiver request shall occur after the last day of the Season and before 11:59 p.m. eastern time on the following November 30, during the preceding Season.
 If still tied, a toss of a coin shall determine priority.